MuhammadTaha25/Data-Science/README.md

 📊 Results

    The regression model successfully predicts cancer severity with good accuracy.
    Outliers were identified and managed to improve model performance.
    Visualizations provide insights into data distribution and relationships.

-🔮 Future Improvements

-Try advanced regression models (Ridge, Lasso, XGBoost, etc.)

-Apply feature engineering to improve predictions

-Deploy as a web app (using Streamlit/Flask)